How to resolve issue of Fitbit GPS not connecting, improving GPS accuracy

 Essential reading: Best fitness trackers and health gadgets

-There are a few things you can do to make sure Charge 4 or 5, Versa 3, Sense or Ionic establishes a sattelite connection quickly.
+There are a few things you can do to make sure Charge 4 or 5, Versa 3 or 4, Sense 1 or 2 or Ionic establishes a satellite connection quickly.

 - For starters, make sure you have a clear view of the sky.
 This will help with obtaining the signal.
 Avoid tall buildings, dense forests, steep hills.
 Even thick cloud cover can make obtaining a connection more difficult.
 But there’s nothing you can do about that apart from using it as an excuse not to exercise!